Rosalía Arteaga: Post-presidency

 Arteaga was secretary-general of the Amazon Cooperation Treaty Organization until 2007 and is a member of the editorial board of the Encyclopædia Britannica.
-She continues to receive a lifetime pension from the Ecuadorian government of $48.690 annually.
+She continues to receive a lifetime pension from the Ecuadorian government of $48,690 annually.

-With the support of "Forward", a civil society organization, Arteaga announced her intention to seek the position of Secretary-General of the United Nations in the 2021 selection.
+With the support of "Forward", a civil society organization, Arteaga announced her intention to seek the position of secretary-general of the United Nations in the 2021 selection.
 However, incumbent António Guterres was successfully appointed to a second consecutive term as Secretary-General.

+Arteaga holds several leadership roles at philanthropic and social justice foundations, including President of the Foundation for the Integration and Development of Latin America, Founder of the Rosalia Arteaga Glocal Women Foundation, and Honorary Academician of the Royal European Academy of Doctors-Barcelona 1914 (RAED).